EliteMasterEric/extension-ffmpeg/README.md

 # Building on Linux

 To build `extension-ffmpeg` from source, follow these steps:
+1. Install these development packages:
+    `libvdpau-dev libva-dev libx11-dev`
-1. Navigate to the project folder.
+2. Navigate to the project folder.
-2. Call `git submodule update --recursive` to download the source for FFmpeg.
+3. Call `git submodule update --recursive` to download the source for FFmpeg.
-3. Navigate to `./lib.src/`.
+4. Navigate to `./lib.src/`.
-4. Run `./build_linux64.sh`.
+5. Run `./build_linux64.sh`.

 This will generate the necessary `.a` files that you need to build the extension.